jackdesert/whatwasthatword/RATIONALE.md

 A: To make it more difficult for criminal hackers to bloat redis, and to make sure the html renders quickly

+Q: Why the change to Merriam Webster?
+A: Because Pearsons had no definition for "rich" or "snobby", in part because of API anomalies.
+   Also, Merriam Webster is also free, and has more sophisticated and more volume of definitions

+Q: Why not use xmltodict?
+A: xmltodict does not preserve the <it> tags that Merriam Webster uses in its examples.